NAU-OSS/CS599-Summer/students/Sontakke_Tanuja.md

-# Title: Driver Drowsiness Detection: Innovating Safety with Neural Networks and Fuzzy Logic
+# Title: Driver Drowsiness Detection- Innovating Safety with Neural Networks and Fuzzy Logic

 **IEEE paper: New method of driver drowsiness detection system based on Fuzzy Logic and Artificial Neural Networks**